-Fences higher than the zoning regulations allow require a development permit.
+Fences or privacy screening higher than what’s allowed in the zoning regulations require a development permit.

-Two factors that need to be considered when building a fence are its height and location.
-Both are regulated by the zoning bylaw.
+Two factors that need to be considered when building a fence or privacy screening are its height and location.
+Both are regulated by the Zoning Bylaw.
 If the height and location guidelines are followed, no development permit is required.

-The height of a fence/wall/gate should not exceed:
+The height of a fence/wall/gate or privacy screening (excluding vegetative screening) built on ground level should not exceed:

-A fence can be built out of wood, brick, stone, concrete or metal.
+A fence or privacy screening can be built out of wood, brick, stone, glass, concrete or metal.
+Using vegetation such as shrubs or trees is also allowed.
 However, electric fencing and barbed wire cannot be used.

 Garbage stand as part of a fence